Make your luggage more sustainable!

 Cotton is in itself a renewable resource and thus basically already good for the environment.
 However, it is treated with an enormous amount of insecticides and pesticides.
 In addition, it is sometimes even associated with child labor and many farmers are exploited in the trade.
 Organic cotton is certified in such a way that child labor and the use of pesticides are prevented, and the farmers are paid a fair price.

 Hemp can do so much more than its reputation suggests.
 Even today, the plant is often associated with drugs.
 But commercial hemp is used much more for the production of sustainable products.
-The plant fibers can be used to produce sturdy fabrics for bags and are absolutely defensible from a sustainable perspective.
+The plant fibers can be used to produce sturdy fabrics for bags and are completely defensible from a sustainability perspective.
+Hemp is a versatile raw material with many environmental benefits.
+Hemp is undemanding and grows in almost any soil.
+Hemp fibers are very resistant.
+Hemp is a fast growing plant that requires little water and no pesticides.

 Jute has been used for centuries to make bags, sacks, furniture or clothing and is a purely natural product.
-It is the fiber from the Corchorus plant, which is found mainly in India, China, Bangladesh and Thailand.
-Jute is not only a natural product, it also protects the environment by being enormously durable.
+It is the fiber from the corchorus plant, which is found mainly in India, China, Bangladesh and Thailand.
+Jute is not only a natural product, it also protects the environment because it is enormously durable.
+The plant grows very quickly and can be harvested after a short time.
+The cultivation of jute is more sustainable than that of cotton, as artificial fertilizers are usually not used.
+Jute is biodegradable and can be recycled.
+Jute is often used as an alternative to plastic and is a popular material for bags and other items.

 Linen is a natural product obtained from the stems of the flax plant.
-This plant is climate-friendly because it can be grown in Germany and, on top of that, already gets by with very little fertilizer and the natural rainwater supply.
+This plant is climate friendly because it can be grown in Germany and on top of that it already uses very little fertilizer and the natural rainwater supply.
+Linen is a very durable material that can last for many years.
+Linen is biodegradable and can also be recycled.
+Unlike synthetic fabrics like polyester or nylon, linen is biodegradable and has a lower environmental impact.

 For our oceans